-When our Facebook fans were surveyed on the top ways to spend 48 hours in Kamloops, cross-country skiing at Stake Lake was one of the top five choices.
+Cross-country skiing at Stake Lake in Kamloops is a top winter activity.
 Last month, I borrowed cross-country skis from a friend, recruited another friend who skis regularly to show me the ropes, and headed out skiing at Stake Lake to test it out for myself.
-It was my first time cross-country skiing in over ten years and I had so much fun!
+It was my first time cross-country skiing in over ten years and I had so much fun.

 Since I hadn’t been cross-country skiing in many years, I wasn’t really sure what to expect.
 Here are a few of my tips if it’s your first time out as well:

 Caitlin checking out the trail we were about to embark on!

 1. Recruit a friend